WOW: WAIC-Optimized Gating of Mixture Priors for External Data Borrowing

 \subsection{An illustrative toy example}

-Before introducing the proposed gating strategy, we first present a toy example to illustrate how existing mixture prior methods can lead to inappropriate borrowing in the presence of prior-data conflict.

-Consider a trial with a binary endpoint, where the concurrent control group has a response rate of $\theta=0.435$, and the treatment group has $\theta_t=0.466$.
+\yx We first present a toy example to illustrate how existing mixture prior methods can lead to inappropriate borrowing in the presence of prior-data conflict. \xx Consider a trial with a binary endpoint, where the concurrent control group has a response rate of $\theta=0.435$, and the treatment group has $\theta_t=0.466$.
 Historical data, intended to supplement the concurrent control, has a response rate of $\theta_h=0.4$.
 In this case, a large sample size from the historical data might provide rich information, but could also indicate a lack of overlap with the concurrent control group.

 As shown in Figure~\ref{fig:motivation}, a standard data analysis for group comparison yields a non-significant treatment effect ($p$ = 0.105).
 However, when applying existing approaches: (1) SAM with $\delta$ = 0.1, (2) EB-rMAP with a PPP threshold $\gamma = 0.9$, and (3) rMAP with a fixed weight $w_h = 0.4$, all three methods incorporate non-negligible weights, either through dynamic weighting or fixed borrowing.
 Despite observed incompatibility between historical and concurrent control data, these methods reduce the estimated control response rate through borrowing, thereby artificially inflating the estimated treatment difference.
-As a result, the originally non-significant finding crosses the conventional significance threshold ($p$ < 0.05), raising concerns about biased inference due to inappropriate borrowing.
+As a result, the originally non-significant finding crosses the conventional significance threshold ($p < 0.05$), raising concerns about biased inference due to inappropriate borrowing.

-Motivated by this challenge and the broader need for robust, data-driven external integration in drug development and regulatory science, we propose the WAIC-Optimized Weight (WOW) gating strategy, described in detail in the next section.